an-hai-tran/iRecommend/README.md

     - We use the items (already rated by the user) that are most similar to the missing item to generate rating.
 Specifically, we try to generate predictions based on the ratings of similar products.
     - We use a formula which computes the rating for a particular item using weighted sum of the ratings of the other similar products

-## A recommendation system for Products based on user’s characteristics
+## A recommendation system that predict a user's preference of products based on that user’s characteristics
 ### Input
 `Age`, `Gender`, and `Race` of customer